 Learning Resource Specialist

 The Leventhal Map & Education Center at the Boston Public Library seeks to hire for the position of Learning Resource Specialist.
-We are looking for someone with the knowledge, creativity, and enthusiasm necessary to create asynchronous learning tools that draw educators and general audiences into the work and collections of the Leventhal Center.
+We are looking for someone with the knowledge, creativity, and enthusiasm to create asynchronous learning tools that draw educators and general audiences into the collections of the Leventhal Center and themes of geography, social studies, and place-based history.

 About this role

-The Learning Resource Specialist will focus on creating content that engages and informs digital audiences, with a particular emphasis on K-12 educators.
-The Learning Resource Specialist will maintain and revise existing resources while collaborating on the development of new tools and content.
+The Learning Resource Specialist will create content that engages and informs digital audiences, with an emphasis on K-12 educators.
+The Learning Resource Specialist will maintain and revise existing resources, such as lesson plans, primary source sets, collection guides, and other materials, while collaborating on the development of new tools.
 The Learning Resource Specialist joins the Education team at a time of growth and will play a key role in broadening the Leventhal Center’s impact.

-Upon hire, the Learning Resource Specialist will collaborate with the Director of Education on a year-long revision of the Center’s online educational resources for K-12 educators.
+Upon hire, the Learning Resource Specialist will collaborate with the Director of Education on a year-long revision of existing educational resources for K-12 educators.

 Key Responsibilities